Academic Catalog and Handbooks

 Instructors: Rachel Hassler, Jeremy Karger-Gatzow, Eric Kohn, Justin Rost

-The Exercise and Health Science program prepares students for a variety of careers, and for graduate study in exercise or health related fields.
-Examples of careers Exercise and Health Science majors may pursue include strength and conditioning, personal training, coaching, and corporate wellness.
-In addition, Exercise and Health Science majors may pursue a post-graduate education in fields such as physical therapy, occupational therapy, athletic training, medicine, chiropractic, sport and exercise psychology, and clinical exercise physiology.
-Students should consult with their department advisor to select courses most appropriate for their intended career or graduate education.
+The Exercise and Health Science program prepares students to become ethical, client-centered, and evidence-based professionals within a diverse array of post-graduate career trajectories such as strength and conditioning, personal training, coaching, and corporate wellness.
+Upon graduation, Exercise and Health Science majors may also pursue further education in fields such as physical or occupational therapy, athletic training, medicine, chiropractic, sport and exercise psychology, and clinical exercise physiology.
+Students should consult with their department advisor to select courses most appropriate for their intended career or graduate education plans.

 Assessment